brandonleegit/PacRequestorEnforcement/README.md

-# PacRequestorEnforcement
+# PacRequestorEnforcement DWORD creation and configuration

-PowerShell script to automatically create the PacRequestorEnforcement registry key and configure the DWORD value
+PowerShell script to automatically create the PacRequestorEnforcement registry key and configure the DWORD value.